Jingcheng-WANG/AMLS_assignment20_21/README.md

 * B1 Face shape recognition: 5 types of face shapes.<br>
 * B2 Eye color recognition: 5 types of eye colors.<br>

 In task A, traditional machine learning methods SVM and RF are adopted.
-In task B, we adopted and compared traditional machine learning methods, RF with MLP and CNN.
-The code can be found through the link at the bottom of this page .
+In task B, we adopted and compared traditional machine learning methods (RF) with Neural Networks (MLP and CNN).
 ## Install
 ### Requirement
 * Python 3.3+<br>